 Wedding Ring Box Ideas

-1. Grosvenor Wedding Ring Box
+1. Leather Wedding Ring Box

 The Rolls Royce of ring boxes?

-Smythson’s lovely Grosvenor ring box is bound in luxurious calf leather, has a pop up mechanism that elevates the ring beautifully, and makes the perfect storage place for that special ring long after she says yes.
+Smythson’s lovely ring box is bound in luxurious calf leather, has a pop up mechanism that elevates the ring beautifully, and makes the perfect storage place for that special ring long after she says yes.

 Smythson’s represents over 130 years of British luxury leather goods and is a proud holder of three Royal Warrants.
 If you don’t know what that is, look it up.
 If you live in Britain, it pretty much means the Queen (or other members of the royal family) have given a seal of approval, and most likely use the product.